Brenda0904/Bafstu/to_test.md

 EVmutation --> Replaced with EVcouplings (python package)
 ====

-Look into the meaning of the score
+Scores variants on the evolutionary constraint.

 See where the most recent protein function information is stored/ how it is updated. --> Uniprot